umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/index.md

 10. Select **I have read and agree to the terms and conditions and the Data Processing Agreement**.
 11. Click **Create Project**.

-It might take several minutes for the project to spin up before your environments are ready.
+It might take couple of minutes for the project to spin up before your environments are ready.
 When your environments are ready, you will see a *green* light next to the environment name.

 ![Creating a Baseline child project](images/create-baseline-child-project-v9-new.gif)